-An important consideration in any "mode enumeration" strategy is to avoid the double-counting of modes and understand the relation between modes.
-We know from simple thought-experiments that there can be distinct optima which are separated only by weak probability barriers in the posterior surface, and knowledge of these neardegeneracies might be useful in constructing MCMC strategies, among other reasons.
+An important consideration in any "mode enumeration" strategy is to avoid the double- counting of modes, and also understand the relation between modes.
+We know from simple thought-experiments that there can be distinct optima which are separated by only weak probability barriers in the posterior surface, and knowledge of these near-degeneracies may clearly be useful in constructing MCMC strategies, among other reasons.